jaylac2000/StaffStatus/README.md

 # StaffStatus

-This plugin adds the command /staff to your server.
+This plugin adds the command to your server /staff

-Just drop this plugin in your /plugins folder and edit config in /plugins_data.
+The permission to /staff is DEFAULT

-This plugin will tell anyone who runs /staff all the staff and if they are online or not.
-The permission for /staff is default
+Edit the config to your self and your staff members

-Was Rejected..... gonna try again
+When a player doesn /staff it will give them a list of all the names from the comfig as well as the online/offline status of them